I am a month earlier than last year.

 and started reading my third Steve Martin book.
 Barely sixteen pages into it, and I was all in — over the story, and therefore his writing.
 But will intertwine the reading with DUNE.
 Or perhaps finish it,

 then start DUNE, since it consists of 794 pages

 plus 72 pages of Appendices, which I just discovered, and 15 pages of an Afterword, which I don’t recall if I read or not.
-Altogether: 883 pages vs. 292 (already on 122) of Martin’s book. 🤔
+All together: 883 pages vs. 292 (already on 122) of Martin’s book. 🤔

 my son inquired about the sequel books—

 two of which he gave me as a birthday present last year, but I have not read them.
 He had already given me another, which is really a library book (for which I hope he’s been forgiven).
 “I don’t want them to interfere with the re-reading of the first and the movie coming out.”
 He understood.

 he says they are more amazing than the first